-The National Indian Council on Aging’s (NICOA) Senior Community Service Employment Program (SCSEP) mission is to provide opportunity for low-income elders through paid training, meaningful community service and skills development.
-The following highlight the resiliency and success of real SCSEP participants who are living proof of the value this program has on these elders, their communities and employers.
+The National Indian Council on Aging’s (NICOA) Senior Community Service Employment Program (SCSEP)‘s mission is to provide opportunity for low-income elders through paid training, meaningful community service and skills development.
+These stories and videos highlight the resiliency and success of real SCSEP participants who are living proof of the value this program has on these elders, their communities and employers.